AndrewVSutherland/psetpartners/schema.md

-max                   | smallint    | maximum number of students (None if no limit, may be less than size due to edits) match_run             | smallint    | only set for system created groups (creator=''), incremented with each matching request_id            | bigint      | id in request_table (if this is not None there is a pending request and we should not make another)
+max                   | smallint    | maximum number of students (None if no limit, may be less than size due to edits) match_run             | smallint    | only set for system created groups (creator=''), incremented with each matching request_id            | bigint      | id in request_table (if this is not None there is a pending request and we should not make another) uncap_requested       | boolean     | True if an uncap request has ever been sent to this group

 ## classlist